scarlatti/roseingrave/README.md

 The `"masterSpreadsheet"` and `"volunteerSpreadsheet"` values define information for the master and volunteer spreadsheets respectively:

+- `"folder"`: The id of the Google Drive folder to save the created spreadsheets.
+A value of `null` means the root folder.
+  - A folder id can be found from the link in the address bar while the folder is open: `https://drive.google.com/drive/folders/FOLDER_ID`.
+Be sure to remove any unnecessary values after `?`, such as `?resourcekey=`.
 - `"title"`: The title of the spreadsheet, or the format of the title for `"volunteerSpreadsheet"`, with the format string `"{email}"` (at most once) representing the email of the volunteer.